rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Tables [4](#results-ingestion-bear-a), [5](#results-ingestion-bear-b-daily) and [6](#results-ingestion-bear-b-hourly)
 show the ingestion times and storage requirements for the different approaches for the three different benchmarks.
-For BEAR-A, the HDT-based approaches outperform OSTRICH both in terms of ingestion time and storage space.
+For BEAR-A, the HDT-based approaches outperform OSTRICH both in terms of ingestion time.
+Only HDT-CB requires less storage space.
 The Jena-based approaches ingest faster than OSTRICH, but require more storage space.
 For BEAR-B-daily, OSTRICH requires less storage space than all other approaches except for HDT-CB at the cost of slower ingestion.
 For BEAR-B-hourly, only HDT-CB, Jena-CB and Jena-CB/TB require less space than OSTRICH.